Find Affordable College Courses

 Full Fine & Studio Arts at Pacific Lutheran University Report

-Seattle University came in at #7 in this year’s edition of the Best Fine & Studio Arts Schools in Washington ranking.
-Seattle U is a medium-sized private not-for-profit school located in the city of Seattle.
+Seattle University ranked #7 on this year’s Best Fine & Studio Arts Schools in Washington list.
+Seattle U is a moderately-sized private not-for-profit school located in the large city of Seattle.

-Washington State University did quite well in this year’s ranking of the best schools for fine and studio arts students.
-It came in at #8 on the list.
-Located in the town of Pullman, Wazzu is a public college with a fairly large student population.
+With a ranking of #8, Washington State University did quite well on this year’s best schools for fine and studio arts students.
+Located in the town of Pullman, Wazzu is a public school with a very large student population.

 Full Fine & Studio Arts at Washington State University Report

-Central Washington University ranked #9 on this year’s Best Fine & Studio Arts Schools in Washington list.
-CWU is a large public school located in the town of Ellensburg.
+Central Washington University landed the #9 spot in the 2023 rankings for the best fine and studio arts programs.
+CWU is a fairly large public school located in the town of Ellensburg.

 After completing their degree, Fine Arts graduates from CWU carry an average student debtload of $25,500.
 The average monthly payment of a loan this size is about $306, assuming that the borrower is on a 10-year repayment plan.